-Christmas was the broken plates, the broken lives, the realisation that I’m nowhere closer to where I want to be, and the wondering if I’ll ever get there.
+Christmas was the broken plates, the broken lives, the realisation that we’re nowhere closer to where we want to be, and the wondering if we’ll ever get there.

-Christmas was the crashing down of another year, the epiphany of reality, the epic proportions of my battle, and the secret life I tuck away at night.
+Christmas was the crashing down of another year, the epiphany of reality, the epic proportions of our battle, and the secret life we tuck away at night.

-Christmas was the twinkle of fairy lights on trees, and the wish that they would adorn my heart chamber and set it alight with fragments of hope.
+Christmas was the twinkle of fairy lights on trees, and the wish that they would adorn our hearts and set us alight with fragments of hope.